do-alisa/cheat-sheet/README.md

-In this project, I built my own reference cheat sheet to help me build more webistes in the future, testing my HTML and CSS knowledge.
+In this project, I built my own reference cheat sheet to help me build more websites in the future, testing my HTML and CSS knowledge.